 What is the point?

 Many of you are dealing with some form of skin troubles like eczema, psoriasis and other forms of dermatitis and quite possibly some of the above symptoms but you haven’t been able to connect the dots or find relief.
 As a maker of holistically centered skin care, I am often presented with questions concerning various skin issues.
-I am not a doctor but people come to me looking for soaps, lotions and butters without fragrance oil and other ingredients that may trigger an inflammatory outbreak.
-Others are hoping to find some relief, as they are tired of wasting money and they want something that will work.
+I am not a doctor but certainly a health enthusiast.
+People would come to me looking for soaps, lotions and butters without fragrance oil and other ingredients that may trigger an inflammatory outbreak.
+Others are hoping to find some relief, not know what they need yet they're tired of wasting money on various products that don't work, vitamins included.

 However, topicals are only a small part of the equation.
 Typically chronic skin issues are related to an imbalance in the body, that likely began in the gut.
 What I find works best to address skin issues, is a systematic detox approach; not all at once but a series of steps should be taken to restore the body back to health.
 It is a process and it will require commitment to the cause.